lmyslinski/blog/src/content/blog/gpu-operator-guide.md

 ```

 - The actual `gpu-operator` - a supervision & reconcilliation service
 - `node-feature-discovery` running in master-slave mode.
-A worker is spawned on each cluster node, tasked with detecting physical GPU’s attached to the node.
+A worker is spawned on each cluster node, tasked with detecting physical GPU's attached to the node.

 Once the `node-feature-discovery` daemon detects the GPU, it will label the node with relevant labels (ex. `nvidia.com/gpu.deploy.device-plugin=true`), depending on the operator configuration.
 Then, the actual GPU operator components will be deployed via daemonsets.